joshlin5/Automated-Pipeline-Runner/README.md

 - run `npm install` and `npm link`
 - use env template to create .env `cp env.template .env`
 - update the values for MYSQL Password, GitHub Username, GitHub Token.
+- for Intel/AMD64 users, checking if you remain `4G memory` for the virtual machine.
 - initiate the pipeline `pipeline init`
 - build the pipeline `pipeline build itrust-build <path to build.yml>`